-Restarting a service with systemctl replaces the running daemon process when a simple reload is not enough, which is common after binary updates, environment changes, stuck workers, or configuration changes that only take effect on a fresh start.
+Restarting a service with systemctl replaces the running daemon process when a live reload is not enough.
+That is the usual path after a package update, an environment change, a stuck worker, or an application setting that only takes effect on a fresh start.

-On a systemd host, systemctl restart unit.service asks the manager to stop the unit and then start it again.
-Current upstream behavior also starts the unit when it is inactive already, so a restart can bring a stopped service back online instead of failing as a no-op.
-A successful restart usually shows a new Main PID or a fresh since timestamp in systemctl status, and the unit journal records the stop/start sequence.
+On a systemd host, systemctl restart unit.service asks the manager to stop the unit and start it again, and current upstream behavior also starts the unit if it is inactive already.
+A successful restart usually shows a fresh since timestamp in systemctl status, a different Main PID on long-running services, or both.

 Steps to restart a service using systemctl: